 So I haven’t posted for a while.
 This is largely due to my final-year workload, but I do have two pieces of news to share.

-I am particularly pleased about this, as I remember, when I was younger (I can’t remember when exactly – some time around my GCSEs, I think) my Dad taking me to a violin and piano concert which was part of this festival.
-This was one of the first classical concerts that I attended as far as I can recall, and I can distinctly remember being quite taken by Debussy’s Violin Sonata, so this local festival has a special place to me.
+I am particularly pleased about this, as I remember when I was younger (I can’t remember when exactly – some time around my GCSEs, I think) my Dad taking me to a violin and piano concert which was part of this festival.
+This was one of the first classical concerts that I attended – I can distinctly remember being quite taken by Debussy’s Violin Sonata – so this local festival has a special place to me.

 Secondly, I have been offered an entrance scholarship to study for a Masters of Music in Composition at the Royal Academy of Music, beginning this autumn.
-I am currently on the hunt of sponsorship so that I can take up my place, but I look forward to the opportunity to simply write music and hear it performed.
+I am currently on the hunt of sponsorship so that I can take up my place, but I look forward to the opportunity to taking it up so that I can write more music and hear it performed.

 I said I would talk in more detail about Waves; here is the extended blog!

 I spent the weekend in Suffolk to attend the premiere at Melton Old Church, given by Christine Whiffen, as part of a series of concerts organised by the East Anglian Academy of Organ and Early Keyboard Music.

 Christine commissioned a piece for harpsichord shortly after hearing Move!, to be in the style of a Louis Couperin ‘unmeasured prelude’, where no rhythm is indicated and a stylised notation is used, consisting of only semibreves and long, sweeping slur lines.
 I had first studied these from the performer’s point of view in lessons with Christine at The University of Birmingham and had found them very interesting.